stijn-dejongh/lovecraft_public_domain/raw_converts/shh.md

   Of course it was inevitable that Olney should mark the grey unvisited cottage in the sky, on that sinister northward crag which is one with the mists and the firmament.
-Always over Kingsport it hung, and always its mystery sounded in whispers through Kingsport&rsquo;s crooked alleys.
-The Terrible Old Man wheezed a tale that his father had told him, of lightning that shot one night   up from   that peaked cottage to the clouds of higher heaven; and Granny Orne, whose tiny gambrel-roofed abode in Ship Street is all covered with moss and ivy, croaked over something her grandmother had heard at second-hand, about shapes that flapped out of the eastern mists straight into the narrow single door of that unreachable place&mdash;for the door is set close to the edge of the crag toward the ocean, and glimpsed only from ships at sea.
+Always over Kingsport it hung, and always its mystery sounded in whispers through Kingsport's crooked alleys.
+The Terrible Old Man wheezed a tale that his father had told him, of lightning that shot one night   up from   that peaked cottage to the clouds of higher heaven; and Granny Orne, whose tiny gambrel-roofed abode in Ship Street is all covered with moss and ivy, croaked over something her grandmother had heard at second-hand, about shapes that flapped out of the eastern mists straight into the narrow single door of that unreachable place--for the door is set close to the edge of the crag toward the ocean, and glimpsed only from ships at sea.

-  At length, being avid for new strange things and held back by neither the Kingsporter&rsquo;s fear nor the summer boarder&rsquo;s usual indolence, Olney made a very terrible resolve.
-Despite a conservative training&mdash;or because of it, for humdrum lives breed wistful longings of the unknown&mdash;he swore a great oath to scale that avoided northern cliff and visit the abnormally antique grey cottage in the sky.
-Very plausibly his saner self argued that the place must be tenanted by people who reached it from inland along the easier ridge beside the Miskatonic&rsquo;s estuary.
+  At length, being avid for new strange things and held back by neither the Kingsporter's fear nor the summer boarder's usual indolence, Olney made a very terrible resolve.
+Despite a conservative training--or because of it, for humdrum lives breed wistful longings of the unknown--he swore a great oath to scale that avoided northern cliff and visit the abnormally antique grey cottage in the sky.
+Very plausibly his saner self argued that the place must be tenanted by people who reached it from inland along the easier ridge beside the Miskatonic's estuary.
 Probably they traded in Arkham, knowing how little Kingsport liked their habitation, or perhaps being unable to climb down the cliff on the Kingsport side.
 Olney walked out along the lesser cliffs to where the great crag leaped insolently up to consort with celestial things,